jaychempan/Glohydro-1/README.md

-# Revealing Global Patterns of Hydropower Plants Using Remote Sensing
+# Global hydropower infrastructure and its environmental risks mapped by multimodal AI

 This repository contains the analysis scripts and model resources used in the study:

-“Revealing Global Patterns of Hydropower Plants Using Remote Sensing”
+“Global hydropower infrastructure and its environmental risks mapped by multimodal AI”

 Jiahao Li¹, Jiancheng Pan¹, Ramit Debnath², Dabo Guan¹, Xiaomeng Huang¹*, Qiang Zhang¹*

-¹ Department of Earth System Science, Tsinghua University, Beijing, China ² Energy Policy Research Group, Judge Business School, University of Cambridge, UK
+¹ Department of Earth System Science, Tsinghua University, Beijing, China ² Centre for Human-Inspired AI, University of Cambridge, UK

 The project introduces HydroVLM, a vision–language framework for detecting hydropower plants (HPPs) globally using remote-sensing imagery, enabling systematic assessment of hydropower distribution, transboundary development, ecological conservation impacts, runoff alteration, and spatiotemporal dynamics.